Sakdalista: May 2 Uprising

 The Sakdalista party had grown quickly over a short period of time, and by early April, their activities in the provinces surrounding Manila were causing concern in government circles.
 The Filipino government, anticipating escalating acts of public unrest, stifled the Sakdal newspaper by revoking its mailing rights and by ordering that public meetings could only be held with government-sponsored permits.
 These measures proved unsuccessful, however, because Ramos had succeeded in printing and smuggling thousands of copies of a Japanese-sponsored pamphlet entitled "Free Filipinos" while on his tour of Japan.
 The pamphlet offered the illusion of popular Japanese support for the Sakdal cause.

 The alleged Japanese approval combined with the numerous frustrations of the Sakdalistas, and a popular uprising was planned.
 Late on May 1, 1935, Sakdalista activists spread the word that the endeavor to achieve independence would begin within twenty-four hours.
 Hesitant party members were told that, in the event of retaliatory American military action, Japan would intervene with support on the side of the Sakdalistas.
 Additionally, many were told that the constables had become sympathetic to the Sakdalista cause, and would assist in the uprising by throwing down their weapons.

 During the evening of May 2, it is estimated that as many as 68,000 Sakdalistas convened at prearranged locations in order to march on several municipalities.
 They expected the constables to throw down their weapons as allies, but were instead greeted with intentional rifle fire.
-The Washington Post reported that there had been 69 deaths by noon on May 3, and more than 1,000 protesters had been arrested.
+The Washington Post reported that there had been 69 deaths by noon on May 3, with the total death count at about 100.
+More than 1,000 protesters had been arrested.
 The rebellion had been immediately crushed, and the organizers of the protest went into hiding.
 The scale of the demonstration was impressive, but not nearly large nor effective enough to force an immediate change in government in a US territory of 12 million people.

 Aftermath and legacy of the movement

-The Sakdalistas had been decisively defeated in their attempted uprising, and the public opinion of Benigno Ramos quickly sank to an all-time low.
+The Sakdalistas were decisively defeated in their attempted uprising, and the public opinion of Benigno Ramos quickly sank to an all-time low.
 However, the party's efforts were not completely in vain.
 Congress assumed a more empathetic stance towards the Sakdalista mentality, and thus granted three concessions.